scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerOnAKS.md

 ### Requirements

 * You must create a virtual network with a subnet for the bastion.
-* You must create 2 subnets for AKS.
+* You must create 2 subnets for AKS, one subnet must be created with the name `k8s_ingress` to create an envoy load balancer.

 ### Recommendations